Little Bear (Cree): Rocky Boy reservation

 Since hundreds of Chippewas and Cree continued to remain landless, Rocky Boy and Little Bear stepped up their efforts to get another reservation set aside in Montana.
 Rocky Boy's brother, Pennahto, told Little Bear to request the old Fort Assinniboine Military Reservation be set aside as a new reservation.
 Neither Pennahto nor Rocky Boy lived to see the establishment of Rocky Boy Reservation.
 After Rocky Boy Reservation was officially established in 1916, Little Bear became its first chairman.

-He was already an old man at the time.
-Little Bear died in 1921, at or nearly eighty years of age.
+Little Bear was already an old man in 1916.
+He died in 1921, at or nearly eighty years of age.